11 November 1918 — Haig's diary

 The diary is among the Haig Papers in the National Library of Scotland's military and naval papers collection.

-You can also read about Field Marshall Haig ('The general') in our 'Experiences of war' web feature.
+You can also read about Field Marshall Haig ('The general') in our 'Experiences of the Great War' website.